dataspread/spreadsheet-benchmark/README.md

-# spreadsheet-benchmark
+# XXX: A Benchmark for Spreadsheet Systems
 Spreadsheet systems are used for storing and analyzing data across domains by programmers and non-programmers alike.
 While spreadsheet systems have continued to support increasingly large datasets, they are prone to hanging and freezing while performing computations even on much smaller ones.
+[XXX Add link to papers]

-We have developed this benchmark to evaluate and compare the performance of a spreadsheet system.
+We developed an exhaustive benchmark, XXX, to evaluate the performance of spreadsheet systems.

+Our XXX benchmark
-The benchmark a) measures the scalability of a spreadsheet systems and b) investigates how a spreadsheet system stores data and whether it adopts optimizations to speed up computation.
+* measures the scalability of spreadsheet systems for a range of canonical spreadsheet operations, and
+* investigates how spreadsheet systems store data and whether it adopts optimizations to speed up computation.

-In our current release, we evaluate three popular systems, Microsoft Excel, LibreOffice Calc, and Google Sheets, on a range of canonical spreadsheet computation operations.
+Our benchmark has been implemented for three popular spreadsheet systems, *Microsoft Excel*, *LibreOffice Calc*, and *Google Sheets*.
+[XXX provide links]

+Our paper has more details on the evaluation results.
+[XXX provide link]

 # Design
 We construct two different kinds of benchmarks